 The discontinuation of external cooperation programmes has removed a critical tool for regional development, leaving a gap that has yet to be adequately filled.
-One of the possibilities put forward is the creation of a strategy and a cooperation programme that covers exactly these regions and addresses their specific needs.
+One of the possibilities put forward is creating a strategy and a cooperation programme that covers exactly these regions and addresses their specific needs.
 Furthermore, these regions are now facing new challenges that are not shared with the regions involved in the "internal" Interreg programmes.
 Therefore, it is crucial to reintroduce and expand these cooperation possibilities to address the unique needs of these regions effectively.

-Key message 5: Ensuring that regions on the external EU border remain attractive to live and work in is essential for national security
+Key message 5: Ensuring that regions on the external EU border remain attractive to live and work in is essential for national security reinforce the stability of these areas.

-Regions on the external EU border play a crucial role in national security, yet their attractiveness as places to live and work has not been sufficiently prioritized.
-By making these regions appealing, we can encourage people to stay, contribute to local development, and reinforce the stability of these areas.
 Additionally, expanding cooperation beyond physical borders is vital for tackling common challenges and maintaining the long-term vitality of these regions.
 Prioritizing their attractiveness is not just a matter of regional development; it is a strategic necessity for the security and sustainability of the broader EU.